onyxdev360/webpack-bootstrap5-starter/README.md

 ## Project configuration

-The goal of this starter project is to provide a simple starting point for creating an HTML web project using Webpack.
+The goal of this starter project is to provide a simple starting point for creating an HTML web project using Webpack 5 and Bootstrap 5.

 In `./src/templates` you will find a sole file `template.html`.